cointokio/coingecko-api-client/README.md

 ## Coding Standards

 This project aims to adhere to the [VIP Coding Standards](https://github.com/Automattic/VIP-Coding-Standards).
-Run `composer run lint` in the project root folder to check for coding standards voilations.
-A pre-commit hook is in place that runs the lint command when committing code.